 If you can put aside those misconceptions, you’ll love this dish.
 I’ve given it the coveted 5 stars.

 As I was cleaning out my DVR I ran across a show with a couple of spaghetti recipes from America’s Test Kitchen.
 One recipe was for Pasta All’Amatriciana which I hope to make in the future.
 Maybe because Carla and I have seen a lot of mushrooms on our walks this fall, this recipe for mushrooms and tomatoes caught my attention.
-You can find my recipe here.
+You can find a working copy of the recipe here.

 |A mushroom doubling as a miniature bird bath.
 (We did NOT use these in the recipe)|